siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_3_upload_data/M4_3_1_authentication.md

 ```

-## Checking Uploads
+## Checking You Uploads in NOMAD

-Following example shows how you can check your uploads in NOMAD.

-1.  send a GET request to the `/auth/token` endpoint and save your access token (repeated step).
+In this section, you'll learn how to check the uploads the you have created in your NOMAD account.
+The process involves two main steps:

+1. **Obtain an Access Token.**
-2. send a GET request to the `/uploads` endpoint contains your 'uploads' information.
-Let's print them!
+In this step, you will send a GET request to the NOMAD API's token endpoint to authenticate your self.
+The code used in this step consists of four parts:
+    - Use the `requests.get()`.
+    - Specify the relevant endpoint to obtain the token, i.e., `/auth/token`.
+    - You pass your username and password as query parameters `params`, asking the API for an access token.
+    - You will need to extracts the `access_token` field from the response and store it in the `token` variable.
+This token will be used for further API requests.

 ```python
 import requests